Finding Counterfactually Optimal Action Sequences in Continuous State Spaces: A Causal Model of Sequential Decision Making Processes

 Since this density is also a point mass, the resulting counterfactual dynamics are purely deterministic.
 That means, under a bijective SCM , the answer to the question ``\emph{What would have been the state at time $t+1$, had we been at state $\sbb$ and taken action $a$ at time $t$, given that, in reality, we were at $\sbb_t$, we took $a_t$ and the environment transitioned to $\sbb_{t+1}$?}'' is just given by $\sbb' = g_S\left(\sbb, a, g^{-1}_S\left(\sbb_t, a_t, \sbb_{t+1}\right)\right)$.

 \xhdr{On the counterfactual identifiability of bijective SCMs} Very recently, Nasr-Esfahany and Kiciman~\cite{nasr2023counterfactual2} have shown that bijective SCMs are in general not counterfactually identifiable when the exogenous variable $\Ub_t$ is multi-dimensional.
-In other words, even with access to an infinite amount of triplets $\{\sbb_t, a_t, \sbb_{t+1}\}$ sampled from the true SCM $\Ccal$, it is always possible to find an SCM $\Mcal\neq\Ccal$ with transition mechanism $h_S$ and distributions $P^\Mcal(\Ub_t)$ that entails the same transition distributions as $\Ccal$ (\ie, it fits the observational data perfectly), but leads to different counterfactual predictions.
+In other words, even with access to an infinite amount of triplets $(\sbb_t, a_t, \sbb_{t+1})$ sampled from the true SCM $\Ccal$, it is always possible to find an SCM $\Mcal\neq\Ccal$ with transition mechanism $h_S$ and distributions $P^\Mcal(\Ub_t)$ that entails the same transition distributions as $\Ccal$ (\ie, it fits the observational data perfectly), but leads to different counterfactual predictions.
 Although our subsequent algorithmic results do not require the SCM $\Ccal$ to be counterfactually identifiable, the subclass of bijective SCMs we will use in our experiments in Section~\ref{sec:real} is counterfactually identifiable.
-The defining attribute of this subclass, which we refer to as \emph{element-wise bijective SCMs}, is that the transition mechanism $g_S$ can be decoupled into $D$ independent mechanisms $g_{S,i}$ such that $S_{t+1,i} = g_{S,i}(\Sbb_t, A_t, U_{t,i})$ for $i\in\{1,\ldots,D\}$.\footnote{This implies $S_{t+1,i} \independent U_{t,j} \given U_{t,i}, \Sbb_t, A_t$ for $j\neq i$, however, $U_{t,i}$, $U_{t,j}$ do not need to be independent.\looseness=-1} The identifiability proof follows a similar reasoning to proofs found in related work~\cite{lu2020sample,nasr2023counterfactual} and, for completeness, we present it, along with the associated formal statement, in Appendix~\ref{app:identifiability}.
+The defining attribute of this subclass, which we refer to as \emph{element-wise bijective SCMs}, is that the transition mechanism $g_S$ can be decoupled into $D$ independent mechanisms $g_{S,i}$ such that $S_{t+1,i} = g_{S,i}(\Sbb_t, A_t, U_{t,i})$ for $i\in\{1,\ldots,D\}$.
+This implies $S_{t+1,i} \independent U_{t,j} \given U_{t,i}, \Sbb_t, A_t$ for $j\neq i$, however, $U_{t,i}$, $U_{t,j}$ do not need to be independent.
+Informally, we have the following identifiability result (refer to Appendix~\ref{app:identifiability} for a formal version of the theorem along with its proof, which follows a similar reasoning to proofs found in related work~\cite{lu2020sample,nasr2023counterfactual}): \begin{theorem}[Informal] Let $\Ccal$ and $\Mcal$ be two element-wise bijective SCMs such that their entailed transition distributions for $\Sbb_{t+1}$ given any value of $\Sbb_t, A_t$ are always identical.
+Then, all their counterfactual predictions based on an observed transition $(\sbb_t, a_t, \sbb_{t+1})$ will also be identical. \end{theorem}